The walking highlights of Sicily

 Walking down from Mount Venere to Taormina is another classic.
 Its temptations of some cold refreshment will put a spring in your step.

-We will take a special excursion to Mount Etna.
-As the volcano is still active we can never predict an exact programme for the day but we will walk on the slopes hopefully up to volcanic craters that scatter across the mountain.
+We will take an included excursion to Mount Etna.
+As the volcano is still active we can never predict an exact programme for the day but we aim to walk on the slopes of Mt Etna to view some of its scattered craters.
 The higher we reach the more spectacular the views across the island and to the Italian mainland across the straights of Messina.

 There will be a free day when it should be possible to organise a trip to ancient Syracuse, birthplace of Archimedes, and the island of Ortygia.